ropensci/beautier/README.md

 `beautier` cannot do everything `BEAUti` can.

-Here are some missing or unsupported features:
+Here are some missing or (yet) unsupported features:

  * Support for amino acid sequences
  * Support for three or more alignments with a mix of linked site models, clock models and tree priors